 Windows will save a

-Windows.old folder after an upgrade or refresh if you choose to “keep nothing” during the process.
-It is a backup mechanism to help you restore data and settings from the previous installation.
+Windows.old folder after you upgrade or reinstall the Windows operating system.
+It is a backup feature that exists in case you need to restore data and settings from the previous installation.

-- Press Win + I to launch Settings.
+- Press the Windows key + I to launch Settings.

 - Go to System and then Storage.

 - Click Temporary files.

 - Check Previous Windows installation(s) and choose Remove files > Continue.

 - You can also go to Storage > Cleanup recommendations > Temporary files, check Previous Windows installation(s) and select Clean up.

 Another way you can remove the temporary files from your system is by using the Disk Cleanup wizard.
 Since your system treats